fxlin/llm-pi-zero/README.md

 10: -- -- -- -- 14 -- -- -- -- -- -- -- -- -- -- --
 ```

+Observation: Pi Sugar 3 (which also connects to the same I2C pins, addr 0x57, 0x68) can interfere with the touch screen's I2C communication.
+In this case, gt.GT_Init() will fail and throw IOError.
+Without examing what was wrong with Pi Sugar 3, simply masking Pi Sugar's I2C pins (using plastic tape) fixed the problem.😂

 ### Run All Commands Below as Root

 ```